lisaxeverest/15.S60_2025/5_linear_programming/README.md

 To enable it for **Windows**:
 1. File -> Options -> Add-Ins
 2. Select Excel Add-ins from the Manage box.
 Click Go.
 3. Select the Solver Add-in check box.
-Click OK
+Click OK.

 For **Mac**, go Data -> Analysis Tools and enable Solver Add-In.